jobbogamer/jobbogamer.github.io/_posts/2017-01-12-i-made-a-thing-playlist-abandoner.md

 layout: post
 ---

-It's been a while since I had to update the [Projects page][projects], but it finally happened for the first time since _October 2015_.

 I've written a tiny browser extension for Safari and Chrome called [Playlist Abandoner][github].
 It does absolutely nothing until you go to a playlist page on YouTube (youtube.com/playlist?list=xyz).
 On a playlist page,